TheShayegh/add-on-class/README.md

 # >>> BCoveredByDCoveredByE
 ```

-* NOTE: AOC can not be added to a class that receives *args or **kwargs as initialization input.
+* NOTE: We can not add AOC to a class that receives "*args" or "**kwargs" as initialization input.

 A class decorator (`covering_around`) is also available to limit the core class type.
-See example bellow:
+See the example bellow:

 ```python
 from add_on_class import AOC, covering_around